AdaCompNUS/summit/Docs/tutorials/using_roads_and_sidewalks.md

 world.spawn_actor(BLUEPRINT, route_point_transform)
 ```

-Alternatively, you can use the `carla.SegmentMap` class to generate route points uniformly distributed along the segments of the sidewalk.
+Alternatively, you can use the `carla.SegmentMap` class to generate route points uniformly distributed along the paths of the sidewalk.
 The `carla.SegmentMap` class is a data structure to work with line segments, optimized for uniform sampling of points over stored line segments.

 ```python
 # Get segments of sidewalk.